gallenc/solent2Public/session6/shoppingcart-springmvc/README.md

 Following the steps in last [Exercise 1 simple-springmvc](../../session6/simple-springmvc) , you will need to

+1. check that the pom.xml has the correct dependencies.
-1. add an application.properties file to tell SpringMVC where the views are
+2. add an application.properties file to tell SpringMVC where the views are
-2. move the home.jsp under WEB-INF/views
+3. move the home.jsp under WEB-INF/views
-2. add a MVCController class and add a request method which calls the home.jsp (you can copy and modify the class from the previous example)
+4. add a MVCController class and add a request method which calls the home.jsp (you can copy and modify the class from the previous example)
-3. change the web references in the home.jsp forms to match the @RequestMapping(value in the request method This should now give you a working app with the home.jsp as a view.
+5. change the web references in the home.jsp forms to match the @RequestMapping(value in the request method This should now give you a working app with the home.jsp as a view.

 You still have to migrate the code in the jsp:

-4. add the @RequestParameter annotations to the requesting method
+6. add the @RequestParameter annotations to the requesting method
-5. move the business logic out of the JSP and into the request method in the controller
+7. move the business logic out of the JSP and into the request method in the controller
-6. make sure the return values needed by the page are now injected into the model
+8. make sure the return values needed by the page are now injected into the model
-7. change the java code in the JSP to use JSTL and the model variables
+9. change the java code in the JSP to use JSTL and the model variables

 An example answer is provided [webApplicationExercise2Spring-answer](../shoppingcart-springmvc/webApplicationExercise2Spring-answer/ )